In this article, I show you, using an example, how the Java ByteBuffer

 A ByteBuffer

-is a wrapper around a byte array and provides methods for conveniently writing to and reading from the byte array.
+is a wrapper around a byte array and provides methods for convenient writing to and reading from the byte array.
 The ByteBuffer

 internally stores the read/write position and a so-called "limit".

-You can find out exactly what this means in the following example – step-by-step.
+You will learn what this means in the following example – step-by-step.

-You can find the code written for this article in my GitHub Repository.
+You can find the code written for this article in this GitHub Repository.

 with a given size ("capacity").
 There are two methods for this: